emmt/OptimPackNextGen.jl/doc/algebra.md

 # Algebra

-To solve inverse problems in a unified way, TiPi manipulates the unknowns of the problems, the so-called "variables", at an abstract level requiring that a few methods be implemented to manipulate the variables of interest.
-Other values can be scalar reals of type `TiPi.Float` (an alias to `Cdouble` which is itself an alias to `Float64`) or integers of type `Int` (the default integer type of Julia which is suitable for indexing arays).
+To solve large scale optimization problems in a unified way, OptimPack manipulates the unknowns of the problems, the so-called "variables", at an abstract level requiring that a few methods be implemented to manipulate the variables of interest.
+Other values can be scalar reals of type `OptimPack.Float` (an alias to `Cdouble` which is itself an alias to `Float64`) or integers of type `Int` (the default integer type of Julia which is suitable for indexing arays).

 ## Variables and Vector Spaces

 The "variables" are the unknowns of the considered inverse problem.
-Variables in TiPi belong to so-called "vector spaces" which can be anything needed to store the variable values.
+Variables in OptimPack belong to so-called "vector spaces" which can be anything needed to store the variable values.
 A variable instance is typically used as a template to represent any variable of the same vector space.
 The type of a variable is not sufficient (for instance a Julia array type is only specified by the type